acunniffe/optic-editor-plugin-spec/README.md

 # Optic Editor Plugin Spec v1
 Specification for Optic compatible text editor plugins.

-# NEW!
-Grant Program Announced
-Want to get paid to build a plugin for your favorite editor?
-Check out our [open source grant program](https://useoptic.com/grants/)

 # tl;dr
 1. Open a websocket connection
 2. Listen for 1 event